How To Get A Small Business Loan: The Step-By-Step Guide

 Can I Get A Business Loan Without Collateral?

-However, for larger loans, collateral is typically required.
-The SBA, for instance, requires all SBA 7(a) loans of over $350,000 to be collateralized.
-Collateral is typically in the form of business assets.
-However, some lenders will also use personal real estate or assets as collateral for a loan.
+For certain types of business loans, collateral is not required.
+However, larger loans and some types of business loans often require collateral, typically in the form of business assets.
+Some lenders will also use personal real estate or assets as collateral for a loan.

-After following the last six steps, you’re finally ready to begin the application process.
+If you’re still interested in receiving a small business loan, the final step is to submit an application to a lender.
 Depending on the lender and the type of loan you’ve selected, you may have to visit a financial institution, call the lender, or apply online.

 After documentation has been submitted and the application completed, the approval process begins.
 For business credit cards or lines of credit, this could be almost immediate.
 For long-term loans, this process could take several weeks.

 Once approved, the loan will need to go through underwriting, closing, and funding.
 Depending on the loan selected, the entire process could potentially take several months.
 This is especially true for SBA and long-term business loans from banks and credit unions.